 Position limits are designed to limit the number of options contracts traded on the Exchange in an underlying security that an investor, acting alone or in concert with others directly or indirectly, may control.
 The purpose of position limits is to address potential manipulative schemes and adverse market impacts surrounding the use of options, such as disrupting the market in the security underlying the options.
 Accordingly, position limits must balance concerns regarding mitigating potential manipulation and the cost of inhibiting potential hedging activity that investors may use for legitimate economic purposes.
-To achieve this balance, the Exchange proposes to set the position and exercise limits for the options on the Bitcoin Funds at 25,000 contracts, which limits are already in place for the Bitcoin Funds as traded on other options exchanges and the bitcoin-backed ETPs available for options trading on NYSE American LLC.33 Capping the position limit at 25,000 contracts, the lowest limit available in options, would address concerns related to manipulation and protection of investors as this number is conservative for the Bitcoin Funds and therefore appropriate given their liquidity.
-The Exchange believes that the proposed 25,000-contract position limit is conservative for options on the Bitcoin Funds.34
+To achieve this balance, the Exchange proposes to set the position and exercise limits for the options on the Bitcoin Funds at 25,000 contracts, which limits are already in place for the Bitcoin Funds on NYSE American LLC.34

+Capping the position limit at 25,000 contracts, the lowest limit available in options, would address concerns related to manipulation and protection of investors as this number is conservative for the Bitcoin Funds and therefore appropriate given their liquidity.
+The Exchange believes that the proposed 25,000-contract position limit is conservative for options on the Bitcoin Funds.35